H&M's March-May sales tumble 50%, slightly less than expected

-STOCKHOLM, June 15 (Reuters) - H&M, the world’s second-biggest fashion retailer, reported on Monday a sharp, but slightly smaller than expected, drop in fiscal second-quarter sales as COVID-19 and government initiatives to slow the pandemic slammed the sector.
+STOCKHOLM (Reuters) - H&M (HMb.ST), the world’s second-biggest fashion retailer, reported on Monday a sharp, but slightly smaller than expected, drop in fiscal second-quarter sales as COVID-19 and government initiatives to slow the pandemic slammed the sector.

 Net sales in March through May fell 50% to 28.7 billion Swedish crowns ($3.06 billion) from a year earlier.
 Analysts had on average forecast a fall to 27.5 billion crowns, according to Refinitiv data.